searchisko/elasticsearch-river-sysinfo/DEVELOPMENT.md

 How to build project
 --------------------

-[Maven 2.2.x](http://maven.apache.org/) is used as build tool for this project.
+[Maven](http://maven.apache.org/) 2.2.x or 3.x+ is used as build tool for this project.

 To build project simply run `mvn clean package` from command line (or equal command from your IDE)